pablodecm/phd_thesis/src/105_chapter_5.md

 $$ {#eq:mx_classifier}
 where $M_\textrm{H}=125\ \textrm{GeV}$ is the Higgs boson mass.
-The second group of features includes variables associated individually with each Higgs boson candidate, such as the reconstructed mass of each paired di-jet system $M_{\textrm{H}_1}$ and $M_{\textrm{H}_2}$.
+The second group of features includes variables associated individually with each Higgs boson candidate (see [Figure @fig:di_jet_features] for a comparison of marginal distributions), such as the reconstructed mass of each paired di-jet system $M_{\textrm{H}_1}$ and $M_{\textrm{H}_2}$.
 The reconstructed Higgs candidate masses have the largest discrimination power, because their marginal distributions are expected to peak around $M_\textrm{H}=125\ \textrm{GeV}$ for the subset of well-paired signal events while more spread for background events.
-Other features in this sub-group include the tranverse momenta of the reconstructed Higgs candidates $p_T^{\textrm{H}_1}$ and $p_T^{\textrm{H}_2}$, the angular distances between their component jets
+Other features in this sub-group include the transverse momenta of the reconstructed Higgs candidates $p_T^{\textrm{H}_1}$ and $p_T^{\textrm{H}_2}$, the angular distances between their component jets
 $\Delta R_{jj}^{\textrm{H}_1}$, $\Delta R_{jj}^{\textrm{H}_2}$,